Installing Magento 1 on Hypernode

 Configure Redis as Cache Backend

-Follow the steps mentioned in article Configure Redis to configure Redis as your cache backend.
+Follow the steps mentioned in the article Configure Redis to configure Redis as your cache backend.

 Optional: configure Lesti::FPC